26 November 2023

 There’s a guy in it who looks a bit like Alan Rickman (Ronan Vibert), but he’s not Alan Rickman.

-And although the much-missed thespian was still with us in 2011, he wouldn’t have touched a tepid project like THE LAST SEVEN with a ten-foot pole.
+And although the much-missed thespian was still with us in 2011, let's be honest: he wouldn’t have touched a tepid project like THE LAST SEVEN with a ten-foot pole.

 And neither should you.